fireflyprotocol/bluefin-v2-client-python/docs/README.rfq.md

 # RFQClient

 A Python-based client for interacting with Bluefin RFQ (Request for Quote) protocol on the Sui blockchain.
-This library module allows users to create, sign, and manage quotes, as well as deposit and withdraw assets from vaults.
+This library module allows users to create and sign quotes, as well as manage on-chain RFQ vaults.

 ## Features